broothie/bump.go/readme.md

 # `bump`
 SemVer bumping made easy!

 Bump is a tool for bumping SemVer patterns.
-Just run `bump <filename>` and bump will find and increment the first SemVer pattern it finds.
+Just run `bump <filename>` and bump will increment the first SemVer pattern it finds.

 ## Installation